 King David penned Psalm 25.
 We are not sure when he wrote this psalm.
-Therefore, we are uncertain concerning the circumstances of Psalm 25.
+Therefore, we are uncertain about the circumstances of Psalm 25.
 David speaks of his enemies in verse 2 and verse 19.
 But David had many enemies and they were a consistent part of his life and leadership.
 What most intrigues me about this psalm or this prayer from David lies in verses 4 and 5.
 David the leader asks to be led.
 There is something profound about that notion.

 Make me to know your ways, O Lord;